lochsh/get-rusty/notes.md

 strong motivators for many.
 For a long time, it has seemed like we have to make a choice between control and safety.
 Languages like Java use garbage collection to ensure memory safety, but at the cost of control and speed.
-C and C++ run fast and offer contorl, but at the expense of safety guarantees.
+C and C++ run fast and offer control, but at the expense of safety guarantees.

 With Rust, we no longer have to choose between safety and control.